 Punctuality is of vital importance.
 With the pace of teaching and learning, missing the first ten or fifteen minutes may set a child back for the whole day.

 Similarly, please make every effort to ensure that your child attends school every day as missed days are extremely difficult to catch up with.

 If a child is absent, then school has to be informed either by telephone, mobile or via email, otherwise your child’s absence will be deemed unauthorised.

 We cannot allow children to go home during school sessions without a parent or guardian.
 We would also appreciate you letting us know if your child is going to be late, for example, because of medical or dental appointments.

 If possible, a child’s medication should be administered outside the course of the school day.
 However, for some children, it may be necessary for them to bring medication to school.
 If the timing of the medication is essential during the course of the school day, it is essential that the smallest practicable dose should be brought to school.
 Clear written instructions as to the name of the child, name of medication, the dosage and how it is to be given should be sent.
 Glass containers are unsuitable to be carried by children.
 The medication should be taken to the general office and children should report there for the medicine to be administered.

-Parents of children who become unwell at school or have had an accident, will be contacted.
-If a child becomes unwell, it is the responsibility of parents to make arrangements for child to be collected.
+We will contact parents of children who become unwell at school or have had an accident.
+If a child becomes unwell, it is the responsibility of parents to make arrangements for their child to be collected.
 It is important, therefore, that school has access not only to home telephone numbers, but work numbers and other emergency contact numbers such as those of relatives, and that these are correct and up to date.
-We would be grateful, therefore, if any circumstances or telephone numbers alter, that we are informed.
+Please contact school should your circumstances or contact details change.

 Emergency Phone Numbers